 A prelim to the event is Derblecken, a comedic joust with local politicians in the cross-hairs.
 The celebration kicks off with the tapping of a Salvator Doppelbockkeg.

 Where is Starkbierzeit?

 The opening festivities go down at Paulaner's Festsaal (festival hall) at Nockherberg.
-Each beer hall and brewery also host their own Starkbierfest.
-Expect to see Tracht (traditional Bavarian outfits) of Lederhosen and Dirndls, plenty of beers and some very happy festival goers.
-Take a seat at the table with some real Germans and sample the heavy world of dark beers.
+Each beer hall and brewery also host their own starkbierfest.
+Expect to see tracht (traditional Bavarian outfits) of lederhosen (leather pants) and dirndls (Bavarian dress), plenty of beers and some very happy festival goers.
+Take a seat at the table with some real Germans and sample the delicious world of dark beers.